 Start Right Away

 Planning your future is one of the first steps that you should take as a Columbia student.
-It's important to ask yourself right away if after graduation you plan to continue the career you've already been cultivating, start a new career, attend graduate or professional school, engage in research opportunities or fellowships, enter the military, or seek a volunteer opportunity such as the Peace Corps or Teach for America.
+It is important to ask yourself right away if after graduation you plan to continue the career you have already been cultivating, start a new career, attend graduate or professional school, engage in research opportunities or fellowships, enter the military, or seek a volunteer opportunity such as the Peace Corps or Teach for America.

 Your GS Advisor